 Where is the line between exaltation and spirituality?

-OSHO, Ken Wilber (and many other renowned thinkers of recent decades) have always emphasized and still insists that there is a certain order of things.
+OSHO, Ken Wilber (and many other renowned thinkers of recent decades) have always emphasized and still insist that there is a certain order of things.

 First, you have to do your homework from the lower level to be able to move to the higher level (BTW strange similarity with computer games 🤖